 Features of the Moza AirCross

-The Moza AirCross is marketed as a stabilizer for mirrorless cameras and small pocket cameras.
-But since it can handle weights of up to 1.8 kgs, it can take small DLSRs with light lenses, too.
-It’s got all the standard features that stabilizers seem to come with, like different follow modes, camera control options and a programmable path mode for video or time-lapse shooting.
+The Moza AirCross is marketed as a stabilizer for compact cameras, i.e. mirrorless cameras and small pocket cameras.
+But since it can handle weights of up to 1.8 kgs, this gimbal works great for a range of light cameras, from action cameras like the GoPro all the way up to small DLSRs with light lenses.
+It’s got all the standard features that stabilizers come with, like different follow modes, camera control options and a programmable path mode for video or time-lapse shooting.

 Besides these, it has a few interesting additional power management features.
 For one, it has an external power input port for a DC adaptor, which you can also use to charge the batteries.
 It also has a power output port which you can use to share battery power with the camera.
 Taken together, these give you unlimited usage time—at least in theory.